altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - cookie <str> [DISK]: cookie of current session, brought from server - deleted on logout.
 - csrf <str> [DISK]: csrf token of current session, brought from server - deleted on logout.
 - currentMonth `[<int (year)>, <int (month)>]`: if set, indicates the current month of the uploaded view.
-- currentlyTaggingPivs <list>: list of *local* piv ids currently being tagged, to avoid hiding them before the operation is complete.
 - currentlyTagging(Local|Uploaded) <str>: tag currently being tagged in LocalView/UploadedView
 - currentlyDeleting(Local|Uploaded) <bool>: if set, we are in delete mode in LocalView/UploadedView
 - currentlyDeletingModal(Local|Uploaded) <bool>: if set, we are showing the delete confirmation modal for Local/Uploaded view.